moloch--/reasonably-secure-electron/README.md

 We'll first look at a couple vulnerabilities I found in the Bloodhound AD tool, one of which was independently discovered by [Fab](https://github.com/BloodHoundAD/BloodHound/issues/267).

 Bloodhound is an incredibly powerful tool for analyzing the structure of Windows Active Directory deployments, and finding ways to exploit the various privilege relationships therein.
 The attacker (or defender) runs a ingestor script the dumps data from Active Directory into JSON, the JSON is the parsed into a Neo4j database and an Electron GUI can be used to query and view the results in a nice graph view.
 A quick look at the code reveals the application is primarily based on [React](https://reactjs.org/).
 React generally speaking, and for reasons we'll discuss later, is very good at preventing cross-site scripting attacks, but edge cases do exist.
 Such an edge case is the use of the `dangerouslySetInnerHTML()` function.
-This function is similar in functionality to a DOM element's `innerHTML()` function (also dangerous); the function takes in a string and parses it as HTML.
+This function is similar in functionality to a DOM element's `.innerHTML` (also dangerous); the function takes in a string and parses it as HTML.

 Using canidate point analysis, a quick search of the unpatched [Bloodhound AD](https://github.com/BloodHoundAD/BloodHound/tree/a7ea5363870d925bc31d3a441a361f38b0aadd0b) codebase and we find four instances of this function being used, excerpt below: